emeagenciadigital/meilisearchadmin/README.md

 ## Changelog

 ### August 13 2022

--- Possibility to add geo filtrate and sortable attributes.
+- Possibility to add geo filter and sortable attribute.

 ## ¿Is it free?